Charcoal Water Filters: It's Carbon!

 Considering drinking and cooking water, the best option is to use Point Of Use Activated Charcoal Water Filters.
 Point Of Use systems are filters that are used directly on locations where water is to be used.
 For example, Point Of Use filters include faucet mounted and under sink Activated Charcoal Water Filters.
 These filters are installed directly on the individual fixtures where you are using water.
 Also, don’t forget about the most basic pour-through Activated Carbon Water Filters, (gravity or pitcher water filters) where the filter is simply placed between the original water (faucet) and container.
 When considering volume and flow rate, the quickest filters are the whole house or industrial carbon filters followed by those placed under the sink, then countertop, faucet mounted, and then pour-through.
 Point Of Use filter systems are economical, as they filter a relatively small amount of necessary water.
 Rather than installing a large and expensive system for the entire household water supply, you can simply use inexpensive filters individually.
 When filtering water only for drinking and cooking purposes, it is obviously best to use small filtering systems.

-Activated Charcoal Water Filters are rated in microns, which implies the size of the particle that can be filtered.
-The smaller the micron number, the more efficient is the Activated Charcoal Water Filter.
-In other words, Charcoal Water Filters that can remove the smallest particles get the best rating, in microns.
+Activated Charcoal Filters are rated in microns, which implies the size of the particle that can be filtered.
+The smaller the micron number, the more efficient is the filter.
+In other words, if a typical filter is rated at 5 micron, it can remove anything LARGER than that rating.
+The smallest particles get the best rating, in microns.
 Additional factors that determine the efficient of Activated Charcoal or Carbon Water Filters are amount of substance and flow rate.
 The more Charcoal in the water filter, the better results you get.
 The more time water spends flowing through the Activated Charcoal Water Filter, the better the results.